Walker-TW/chitter-challenge/README.md

 Created database tables user & peeps

 Contain in user are 5 columns
-- id- autoincramates to show user id (might be an issue with test autoupdate)
+- id- autoincrements to show user id (might be an issue with test autoupdate)
 - email- stored as VARCHAR(255)
 - passwrd - stored as VARCHAR(255)
 - name - stored as VARCHAR(255)